zumepro/tultemplate2/template/prototyping.typ

 #let todos = state("todos", "0");
 #let is_prod = state("is_prod", "false");

+// Set a build profile.
+//
+// This can be:
+// - debug (debug comments and todos are displayed)
+// - release (document will be ready for release)
+//
+// - profile (str): The target profile
 #let profile(profile) = {
   let profiles = ("debug", "release");
   if profile not in profiles {